XGProyect/XGProyect/README.md

 ```
 composer create-project xgproyect/xgproyect
 ```

+### Quick start

+By default if you did not change any setting, to connect to the game go to `http://localhost`, to check the email client go to `http://localhost:8025` and to connect to the DB by default we use `localhost` on port `3306` and user/password `root`.
+Check your `.env` file for the initial configutations.

 ## How to run XG Proyect?
 Easiest way to do it, is using Docker, through sail.
 See this <a href="https://laravel.com/docs/10.x/sail">Laravel Sail guide</a> to install it.